-Google don’t want that reputation, which is why UX forms a huge part of SEO strategies.
+Google doesn’t want that reputation, which is why UX forms a huge part of SEO strategies.

-Unsecure sites without a HTTPS certificate don’t fit the “high-quality, trustworthy and reliable” criteria that Google set for sites to achieve high rankings.
+Unsecure sites without an SSL certificate don’t fit the “high-quality, trustworthy, and reliable” criteria that Google set for sites to achieve high rankings.

 Seeing that warning sign would give you a fright, right?

-You’d think twice about continuing to the website after knowing your data is at-risk, which isn’t going to lead to great user experience—nor high rankings.
+You’d think twice about continuing to the website after knowing your data is at risk, which isn’t going to lead to a great user experience—nor high rankings.

 2. Secure Websites Can Increase Dwell Time